Exporting Guatemala Green Coffee Beans Changed in 2024

 EFG provides this permit per shipment at a fee of $25.00

-PCIT system tracks the inspection of agricultural products and certifies compliance with plant health standards of importing countries.
-This capability provides APHIS/PPQ better security, reporting functions, and monitoring capabilities for exported commodities.
+PCIT system tracks the inspection of agricultural products and certifies compliance with the plant health standards of importing countries.
+This capability provides APHIS/PPQ with better security, reporting functions, and monitoring capabilities for exported commodities.

 https://pcit.aphis.usda.gov/pcit/faces/signIn.jsf